Why I Don't Particularly Care About Keeping Up to Date With the Latest Comicbooks

-Based on the fact that you're reading an article about comicbooks, on a blog that is primarily about comicbooks, I think it's fair to assume that you are a comicbook reader.
+Based on the fact that you're reading an article about comicbooks, I think it's fair to assume that you are a comicbook reader.
 Perhaps you've just started out, and you're not really too sure where to start.
 Or, perhaps, you've been reading them a while now, and you only clicked this link because I shared it in a Facebook group.

 One thing that many people who read comics tend to do is always try to keep up with the latest issues, to follow their favourite heroes' every footstep, to buy each issue the day it comes out.
 I, however, am not among those people.

 Although I love a good comicbook (I don't particularly dislike a bad one to be honest), here are 5 reasons why I am so relaxed about what I read.

 5 Reasons Why I Don't Keep Up With Modern Comics

 - There Are Some Really Good Older Reads

 - I Can Read the Reviews Before Buying

 - It Gets Very Expensive